Last Update: November 18, 2024

 The Sole F85 has a large belt (22” x 60”) and a high weight capacity (375 lbs) to be a more inclusive running treadmill.

-The 15.6” touchscreen provides a large clear picture for easy viewing.
+The 15.6” touchscreen provides a clear picture for easy viewing.
 The speakers are Bluetooth compatible, so you can stream content or listen to music through them.
 Bluetooth integration allows you to pair with SOLE+ apps for more training features.
 The tablet rack is positioned at the top of the treadmill to improve visibility for taller users.

-The F85 comes with a host of other specs and features to round out your training.
-The incline/decline range is an impressive -6% to 15%, one of the highest ranges for a folding treadmill.
-The speed range is a standard 0 to 12 mph.
 Our favorite features include a wireless charging pad, heart rate monitoring, and screen mirroring from your smart device.
+You can also train with the onboard trainer-led workouts from Sole+.
 The F85 is a durable treadmill for a large range of runners to enjoy.

 + PROS

-- The weight capacity is 375 lbs.
+- 375 lbs weight capacity

-- The lifetime motor and frame warranty guarantees this brand’s quality.
+- Lifetime motor and frame warranty

 – CONS